dieron/KC1/README.md

 ## Build and upload (PlatformIO)

 - Requirements: PlatformIO (VS Code extension) with an Arduino Uno environment.
-- This repo includes `platformio.ini` with the Servo library dependency.
+- This repo includes `platformio.ini` with the Servo and Adafruit BNO055 dependencies.
 - Steps (VS Code):
   1. Open the workspace folder.
   2. PlatformIO: Project Tasks → Build.